forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 Finally the team sits together and we begin brainstorming.
 ![Cards](./images/cards.jpg)

 At that moment, the main challenge was to stay together and follow the discussion.
-A lot of people constantly passing nearby were distracting us.
-And the noise produced by all of us.
+A lot of people constantly passing nearby were distracting us
 ![Brainstorming](./images/brainstorming.jpg)

+And the next distraction was that noise produced by all of us.
 And that fluffy unicorn
 ![Unicorn](./images/unicorn.jpg)

-In a few more hours we were completely exhausted, and (finally) silence came to the stage.
+In a few more hours we were completely exhausted, and finally silence came to the stage.
 ![Silence](./images/silence.jpg)

 Ho-ho-ho.
 100+ geeks in front of Berlin Central Station.